ray-project/ray/doc/source/cluster/k8s-operator.rst

 .. code-block:: shell

- $ kubectl -n ray apply -f ray/python/ray/autoscaler/kubernetes/operator_configs/operator.yaml serviceaccount/ray-operator-serviceaccount created
+ $ kubectl -n ray apply -f ray/python/ray/autoscaler/kubernetes/operator_configs/operator.yaml

+ serviceaccount/ray-operator-serviceaccount created
  role.rbac.authorization.k8s.io/ray-operator-role created
  rolebinding.rbac.authorization.k8s.io/ray-operator-rolebinding created
  pod/ray-operator-pod created

-The output shows that we've just launched a pod named ``ray-operator-pod`` -- this is the pod that runs the operator process.
+The output shows that we've launched a Pod named ``ray-operator-pod``.
+This is the pod that runs the operator process.
-The service account, role, and role binding we have created grant the pod the `permissions`_ it needs to manage Ray clusters.
+The ServiceAccount, Role, and RoleBinding we have created grant the operator pod the `permissions`_ it needs to manage Ray clusters.

-Launching Ray clusters
+Launching Ray Clusters
 ----------------------
 Finally, to launch a Ray cluster, we create a RayCluster custom resource.

 .. code-block:: shell

- $ kubectl -n ray apply -f ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml raycluster.cluster.ray.io/example-cluster created
+ $ kubectl -n ray apply -f ray/python/ray/autoscaler/kubernetes/operator_configs/example_cluster.yaml

+ raycluster.cluster.ray.io/example-cluster created

-The operator will detect the RayCluster resource we've created and will launch an autoscaling Ray cluster.
+The operator detects the RayCluster resource we've created and launches an autoscaling Ray cluster.
-Our RayCluster configuration specifies ``minWorkers:2`` in the first entry of ``spec.podTypes``, so we get a head node and two workers upon launch.
+Our RayCluster configuration specifies ``minWorkers:2`` in the second entry of ``spec.podTypes``, so we get a head node and two workers upon launch.

 .. note::

-  To learn in more detail about RayCluster resources, we recommend take a looking at the annotated example ``example_cluster.yaml``  applied in the last command.
+  For more details about RayCluster resources, we recommend take a looking at the annotated example ``example_cluster.yaml``  applied in the last command.

 .. code-block:: shell